Share this article

 To soothe you

 Licking is a sign of love and comfort that pups learn from their fur moms.
 Whether you’re hurt or just feeling down, their instinct is to make you feel better by licking you.
-Plus it makes them feel good too, releasing serotonin into their brain and giving them all the happy feels.
+Plus it makes them feel good too, releasing serotonin into their brain and giving them all the happy feelings.

 Your four-pawed pal’s love knows no bounds (slobbery kisses and all), so why not spoil them in return?
 Next time you’re away, find a trusted in-home dog sitter who’ll make sure your furry family member gets all the love and care they deserve.